Lightning-AI/litgpt/tutorials/prepare_dataset.md

 LongForm is a semi-synthetic dataset based on raw text corpora for which the instructions were generated via an LLM.
 For more details about the instruction-generation process, please refer to the [LongForm research paper](https://arxiv.org/abs/2304.08460) by Köksal et al. According to the research paper, a Llama 7B model trained on LongForm achieves substantially better performance than the same Llama model trained on the 2x larger Alpaca dataset.

 LongForm consists of 23,652 training samples, 2,042 validation samples, and 2,045 test samples.
-(In Lit-GPT, the validation samples are currently not used.)
+(In LitGPT, the validation samples are currently not used.)

 The more detailed dataset composition is as follows based on a table taken from the [dataset repository](https://github.com/akoksal/LongForm):